Sales + Property Taxes

 Sales tax is collected on the purchase of tangible goods and services.

-Transportation development districts and community improvement districts locations can increase sales tax at some businesses within these districts.
+Transportation development districts and community improvement districts can increase sales tax at some businesses within their boundaries.
 Learn more about Overland Park’s economic development incentives.

 Overland Park has a one-cent sales tax supporting general operations and a 3/8 cent sales tax for street improvements.